 Stephen Greenhorn has been a professional dramatist for theatre, radio and television since 1989.
 His plays have been produced by a wide variety of theatre companies across the UK and around the world.
-Notable successes include The Salt Wound (1994) for 7:84, Passing Places (1997) for the Traverse, King Matt (2001) for TAG, and award-winning The Proclaimers musical Sunshine on Leith for Dundee Rep which toured the UK and Scotland 2007-10.
+Notable successes include The Salt Wound (1994) for 7:84, Passing Places (1997) for the Traverse (produced at Pitlochry in 2014), King Matt (2001) for TAG, and award-winning The Proclaimers musical Sunshine on Leith for Dundee Rep which toured the UK and Scotland 2007-10.

 His feature adaptation of Sunshine on Leith for Black Camel Pictures/DNA premiered September 2013 at the Toronto International Film Festival to rave reviews and has enjoyed a UK-wide release.